What is Gross Domestic Product (GDP)?

 Gross National Income (GNI)

-GNI is a similar measure to GDP, except that it factors in net national income.
+GNI is a similar measure to GDP, except that it focuses on net national income.
 Net national income is the total net income that a country earned over a certain time period from other countries.
 The figure is referred to as the Net Factor Income from Abroad (NFIA).

 GDP – Gross Domestic Product